Check out CerSci in the press right here!

 Dr. Scott Dax, Chief Scientific Officer

 Dr. Scott Dax has over 25 years of experience guiding research & development at both large pharmaceutical and small biotechnology companies.
 His leadership roles span chemistry, drug discovery, pharmacology and technology.
-Prior to joining CERSCI, Dr. Dax served as Chief Technology Officer at Galleon Pharmaceuticals, where he discovered and designed breathing control modulators to treat respiratory depression caused by opioid therapy without compromising analgesia.
+Prior to joining CerSci, Dr. Dax served as Chief Technology Officer at Galleon Pharmaceuticals, where he discovered and designed breathing control modulators to treat respiratory depression caused by opioid therapy without compromising analgesia.
 Scott’s research contributed to venture capital investments totaling greater than $60 million.
 Dr. Dax also served as Analgesics Research Team Leader at Johnson & Johnson.
+The team delivered multiple New Chemical Entities into Early Development, working in the areas of delta-selective and mixed mu / delta opioid agonists, (Transient Receptor Potential) TRPV1 and TRPM8 antagonists, mono-acylglycerol lipase inhibitors, N-type calcium channel blockers, NSAIDs (non-steroidal anti-inflammatory drugs), voltage-gated sodium channel blockers and differentiated tramadol and acetaminophen analogs.
+Scott also served on the Diligence team that in-licensed tapentadol later marketed as Nucynta.
 Prior to Johnson & Johnson, he held positions at DuPont-Merck and Hoffmann-LaRoche working in the area of infectious diseases.
-Dr. Dax is an inventor of nearly 100 issued patents worldwide and approximately 100 publications & presentations in peer-reviewed journal and professional societies.
+Dr. Dax is an inventor of over 100 issued patents worldwide and approximately 100 publications & presentations in peer-reviewed journal and professional societies.
 He earned his Masters and Doctorate degrees in chemistry at the University of Michigan and was an NIH post-doctoral awardee at the University of Wisconsin.